 1. Buy tickets online.

-When you buy tickets in advance, you'll go straight through to the entrance and won't have to spend any time in ticket booth lines, which can save you an hour on a busy day!
+When you buy tickets in advance, you'll go straight through to the entrance and won't have to spend any time in ticket booth lines.
+This can save you an hour on a busy day (plus save you some green if you purchase your discount Disneyland tickets through Undercover Tourist)!
 If you purchase a 3-day ticket or longer, you'll be eligible for Magic Morning.
-With Magic Morning, you can enjoy one day of early admission to Disneyland Park usually on Tuesday, Thursday or Saturday.
+With Magic Morning, you can enjoy one day of early admission to Disneyland Park, usually on Tuesday, Thursday or Saturday.

 2. Pick the best times to visit.